A general guide to the symptoms and care of those with Dementia

 After experiencing difficulties with memory, it is not unusual to experience problems with social situations.
 It is possible at this point that aspects of personality may change to the point that someone who was understanding and supportive now lacks empathy and interest in other people.
 In fact, they may become disparaging about other people to the point of rudeness.

-It is also quite common for someone with early stage dementia to appear to tell untruths on several occasions this can be partly due to memory problems and partly due to their lack of compassion and understanding of others.
+It is also quite common for someone with early stage dementia to appear to tell untruths on occasion.
+This can be partly due to memory problems and partly due to their lack of compassion and understanding of others.

 At this point, it may seem that the person with dementia is quite unpredictable.
 They may find the process of planning and organisation of projects, time and their belongings progressively difficult.
 They may shun help as it can be seen by them that friends and relatives are trying to take their independence away from them.
 At this point, they may need help with any decision making as they may not have the clarity of thought to come to a conclusion.

-Cognitive therapies which can help with managing Dementia include: Art Therapy – to help with stimulating the creative side of the brain and support decision making.
-Memory – particularly long term memory and to help accurate recollections Sensory – by using tactile experiences, which may be art related but can include culinary skills.
-Cognitive skills therapy – this may include learning a new skill, a new language or revisiting a skill not used for some time such as knitting (which also helps muscle memory).
+Cognitive therapies which can help with managing Dementia include: Art Therapy – to help with stimulating the creative side of the brain and support decision making, Memory Therapy – to aid long term memory and to help accurate recollections, Sensory – by using tactile experiences, which may be art related but can include culinary skills, Cognitive skills therapy – this may include learning a new skill, a new language or revisiting a skill not used for some time such as knitting (which also helps muscle memory).

 In the UK there are around 800,000 people that have dementia.
 Research has determined that by 2021 the number will have increased to 1 million.